 This site is dedicated to the teaching and research of yoga pioneers Gregor Maehle and Monica Gauci.
 After over 30 years of yoga practice in the city we decided to take the injunction of many yoga scriptures, ‘let the yogi move to a remote place surrounded by beautiful nature and let him practice there in solitude’, literally and we now live on a mountain top surrounded by enchanting ancient rainforest overlooking the Pacific ocean.

 Against this dramatic backdrop we spend many hours per day practicing the various yogic limbs, with more hours devoted to research, study and writing.
 On this site you will find our books with audio and video downloads to come.
-Once per year we offer our 200 and 300 hour Immersions in Bali and a one-week retreat in Byron Bay where we share our teachings and experiences.
-Additionally each of us travels three times per year to Perth to continue our teacher training there and also offer shorter workshops in various places.
+Once per year we offer our 200 and 300 hour Immersions in Bali and on our land on the Australian east coast.
+We also offer part-time teacher trainings in Perth and Melbourne and retreats and workshops in various places across the world.
 You can use our blog page to ask all questions pertaining to yoga.
 Also please browse through our blog archive to find a lot of interesting information on yoga and answers to many previous questions.

 Chintamani means ‘transcendental jewel of consciousness’.
 It is the Indian name for the philosopher’s stone, which transforms our base nature by activating our highest potential.
 It provides the elixir of life symbolizing divine perfection, ecstasy, truth, beauty, love and spiritual freedom.
 While many alchemists pursued a futile search to look for the ‘stone’, ‘treasures’ and ‘immortality’ outside in the world, the true identity of the stone can easily be deducted from its Sanskrit name.